plan vs actual review

 What Becomes Visible

-This module turns route comparison into actionable evidence by isolating when, where, and why execution diverged from intent.
+This module turns route comparison into evidence-backed findings by showing when and where execution diverged from the planned route, with supporting context for evaluator review.

 • Where deviation began, not just where it ended